 Well, my second most embarrassing moment.

 The most embarrassing, I would say, was when I was eighteen years old at the pub, reasonably drunk.
 I returned from the bathroom to witness a large group of male onlookers point at me and laugh.
-My best friend laughed too, so hard that she was crying.
-As we stood in the middle of the room with the hyenas circling, I couldn’t make her explain what was wrong with me.
-When her ability to speak returned (it took an age) she pointed to the long trail of toilet paper behind me that was tucked into my pants like a tail.
+My friend laughed too — so hard that she was crying.
+As we stood in the middle of the pub with the hyenas circling, I couldn’t make her explain what was wrong with me.
+When she regained her composure she pointed to the two-metre long trail of toilet paper behind me that was tucked into my pants like a tail.

 The second most embarrassing went like this:

 I don’t know if people pointed and laughed, like the men at the pub, because I got out of there so quickly.
 But I imagine what they saw was similar to a bird that flies into a windscreen.
-Heart pounding, I phoned my city friend who lived half an hour away.
+What a fucking nob.
+Heart pounding, I ran outside and phoned my city friend who lived half an hour away.
 “I went shopping, and I think my car’s been stolen,” I explained.
 We drove around and around, eventually discovering there were two yellow carparks (Why?
 To torment country people who get so frazzled they smack into mirrors?).

 Embarrassment aside, how lovely to recognise myself as a friend.